gotchoices/MyCHIPs/doc/learn-tally.md

 ### Entity Certificates
-Part of the information encapsulated and digitally signed within a tally includes a CHIP certificate (CHIPCert).
+Part of the information encapsulated and digitally signed within a tally includes a CHIP certificate.
 The certificate has several purposes:
   - To provide information about the entity that identifies him to the satisfaction of the trading partner.
 For example, some partners may require a certificate containing a Tax ID number (like a Social Security Number in the US).
 Less formal relationships might only require a name and email address.
-Fields are optional but should be sufficient (in the judgement of the partner) to establish identify in an unmistakable way.
+Fields are optional but should be sufficient (in the judgement of the partner) to establish identify in an unmistakable and legally sufficient way.
-  - To provide sufficient information to the host system to uniquely identify the entity.
-MyCHIPs will primarily rely on the CHIP ID, Agent ID and peer private key to determine a unique entity.
-But the database should also contain valid entity names and an email address.
   - To identify how/where to contact the agent who acts officially on behalf of the MyCHIPs user.
+  - To provide sufficient information to the host system to uniquely identify the entity and create the approprate database record (or properly recognize that it already exists).

+MyCHIPs will rely solely on the public signing key of a particular user to determine unique identity.
+A system administrator who can properly validate authentic identity by outside means may choose to manually update a public signing key on an existing peer record.
+This may be appropriate in situations where a user has lost his key and needs to re-establish use of his account.
+But automated systems should probably just create a new record for any new, as-yet-unknown public key is encountered.

-The CHIP certificate (CHIPCert), contains:
+The CHIP certificate contains:
   - CHIP ID
   - Agent ID
-  - Signature public key
-  - Other identifying information
+  - Contact information
     - Entity name	(company name or person's family name)
+    - Email		(mandatory)
-    - Given name(s)	(individuals)
+    - Given name(s)	(individuals only)
-    - Domain		(companies)
+    - Domain		(optional)
-    - Email		(individuals)
     - Address		(optional)
     - Country		(optional)
     - National ID	(optional)
+    - Identify Object	(optional)
+      - Birth name
+      - Birth date
+      - Birth address
+  - Digital signature of above properties
+  - Signature public key

-At any given time, a given entity should ideally have a single one of:
+At any given time, a given entity should ideally have a single:
   - CHIP ID
   - Agent ID
   - Signature public key

-Otherwise, an agent site might not recognize it as the same entity and therefore might create a duplicate entity record.
+Any time a site receives a certificate for a user it already has record of, it should validate the authenticity of the certificate using the public key it already has on file.
+If the information is authentic by this measure, the site should update any contact information from the certificate.

+If the public keys don't match, it should probably just create a new user or alert a human to determine the correct course of action.

+If changes need to be made to the CHIP ID or Agent ID, this can be done automatically if duly authorized by a record signed by the peer's signature key.

+If a user's signature key needs to be changed this should probably be done by:
+- disabling all old tallies with a close request by the partner holding a remaining good signing key;
-If changes need to be made to the CHIP ID or Agent ID, this should be authorized by a record signed by the peer's signature key.
-If the signature key needs to be changed this should probably be done by disabling all old tallies (close request), creating new tallies with the new signature key, and then moving remaining credits over from the old tallies to the new tallies that include the new signature key.
+- creating new tallies with the new signature key, and then moving remaining credits over from the old tallies to the new tallies that include the new signature key.

 This way, trading partners will necessarily be involved in the process of moving to a new signature key.

 ### Pathways
-(Version 0 protocol)
+(version 0 protocol)

 The admin tool includes a network visualization tool that shows all users local to the site, known foreign peers, and the tallies that interconnect them.
 Each database will store both a stock and a foil that connect local users to each